openai/neural-mmo/README.rst

 |ags| Welcome to the Platform!
 ##############################

-Neural MMO `[Demo Video] <https://youtu.be/DkHopV1RSxw>`_ `[Github] <https://github.com/jsuarez5341/neural-mmo>`_ is a massively multiagent AI research environment inspired by Massively Multiplayer Online Role Playing Games (MMORPGS or MMOs).
+Neural MMO `[Demo Video] <https://youtu.be/DkHopV1RSxw>`_ `[Github] <https://github.com/jsuarez5341/neural-mmo>`_ is a massively multiagent AI research environment inspired by Massively Multiplayer Online (MMO) role playing games.
+MMOs are complete macrocosms featuring thousands of agents per persistent world, diverse skilling systems, local and global economies, complex emergent social structures, and ad-hoc high stakes single and team based conflict.
 The long-term goal of our platform is to enable artificial agents to scale to real world intelligence.
-MMOs are complete macrocosms featuring thousands of agents per persistent world, diverse skilling systems, local and global economies, complex emergent social structures, and ad-hoc high stakes single and team based conflict.
 Simulating the physical processes of evolution on Earth is computationally infeasible, but we can construct a reasonable and efficient facsimile: we consider MMOs the best proxy for the real world among human games.

 **Getting Started:** Neural MMO extends the OpenAI Gym API to support additional environment complexity: persistence, large/variable agent populations, and hierarchical observation/action spaces.
 The quickest way to dive in is:

-**1:** Read the `[Quickstart] <https://jsuarez5341.github.io/neural-mmo/build/html/overview.html#ags-quickstart>`_ tutorials
+**1:** Dive into the `[Quickstart Guide] <https://jsuarez5341.github.io/neural-mmo/build/html/overview.html#ags-quickstart>`_

-**3:** Hack on your own projects using the `[/projekt] <https://github.com/jsuarez5341/neural-mmo/tree/master/projekt>`_ demo model as starter code

-**4:** Join our `[Discord] <https://discord.gg/BkMmFUC>`_ community for help and discussion!
+**2:** Join our `[Discord] <https://discord.gg/BkMmFUC>`_ community for help and discussion. **This is the best way to contact me**

-**5:** Contribute to the platform!
-Neural MMO is an active open source project

-I actively review issues and pull requests. **Discord is the best way to contact me**
+**3:** Hack on your own projects and contribute back.
+Neural MMO is fully open-source; I actively review issues and pull requests.

 |ags| Overview
 ##############